vrtpro/minatoaqua/README.md

 We're Open and Every Contributions will be welcomed!
 Want to contribute to this project?
 Follow these instructions!

+- Read Contributing Terms first.
+You can read it at [`CONTRIBUTING.md`](blob/master/CONTRIBUTING.md).
 - [Fork this repo!](https://github.com/gifaldyazkaa/aqua-fanpage/fork)
-- Clone your fork : `git clone https://github.com/your-username/aqua-fanpage.git`
+- Clone your fork
-- Create your feature branch : `git checkout -b my-new-feature`
+- Create your feature branch
-- Commit your changes with improvements : `git commit -am 'Add some feature'`
+- Create a commit with improvements
-- Push to the branch : `git push origin my-new-feature`
+- Push to the branch
-- Submit a pull request :D.
+- Submit a pull request :D

 ## License